isomerpages/govtech-ndi-faq/_my-account/Register and set up/Registering for a Singpass account.md

 description: Registering for a Singpass account
 third_nav_title: Register and set up
 ---
-<p>Before you register for a Singpass account, please complete these two
+<h4>Before you register for a Singpass account, please complete these two steps:</h4>
-steps:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Check that you fulfil the following eligibility requirements:</p>